Seby Zavala Player Props: White Sox vs. Rays

 Seby Zavala At The Plate

-- Zavala is batting .300 with a double, a home run and a walk.
+- Zavala is hitting .250 with a double, a home run and a walk.

-- Zavala has gotten a hit in four of eight games this season (50.0%), with multiple hits twice.
+- In four of nine games this year (44.4%), Zavala has reached safely via hit, and that includes multiple hits twice.

 - Zavala has driven in a run in one game this season, and it was more than one in that game.